Local Outreach Programs

 Service Learning is a unique form of outreach, in which the individual performing the service engages not only in the act of service, but also applies knowledge gained in the classroom in a hands-on way.
 In our local programs, students have the opportunity to engage in the Philadelphia and surrounding communities.

 Bioengineering students and faculty make a difference at home as well as abroad, volunteering as mentors and teachers during the school year and summers.
-Some help teach middle school girls science and engineering skills through the Girls in Engineering Math & Science (GEMS) summer camp, while others assist with the intensive three-week Engineering Summer Academy at Penn (ESAP).
+Some help teach middle school students science and engineering skills through the Penn GEMS Engineering, Math & Science summer camp, while others assist with the intensive three-week Engineering Summer Academy at Penn (ESAP).
 Students bring computing and technology knowledge to students via Access Engineering and InnoWorks and conduct hands-on engineering projects in regional high schools though Engineers Without Borders (EWB).
 The opportunities for learning and service are practically infinite, and many groups are student-driven and run.

 As one BE student wrote, “In particular, the academic-based community service class ‘Bioengineering in the World’ brought bioengineers into a West Philadelphia high school to teach engineering principles.
 I loved that Penn was not just in a city but was trying to be a part of that city by having students volunteer their time in schools.”

 Vikram Iyer, Class of 2013, states, “Your first year is a great time to do all those ‘collegey’ things: join a club, take a class you are interested in, and get to know all the interesting people who make up the Penn community.
 Among many other activities that include singing and student government, I am a member of the Community Relations Committee of the Weiss Tech House and teach at Philadelphia Electrical & Tech Charter High School.”